List of cases of church arson: Pakistan

 On August 16, 2023, in the city of Jaranwala, Pakistan, thousands of Muslims rioted over claims that of Quran desecration.
 At least 21 churches were burnt down.
 Two Christian men were arrested for blasphemy in addition to 100 rioters.
 A government official told Reuters that many of the rioters belonged to Tehreek-e-Labbaik Pakistan (TLP), but the group denied having any responsibility.
 The far-right Islamist party was also linked to additional riots in Jarawala in 2023, also sparked by accusations of blasphemy.

 An RSIS researcher told the BBC that growing political fragmentation and economic disparities, sparked violence directed towards minority religious groups; Pakistan is roughly 96% Muslim.

 Sweden

 The Södra Råda Old Church, built around 1320, was considered of high cultural value thanks to its well preserved medieval wall-paintings and original wooden walls.
 A mentally ill man burnt it down in 2001.
 A replica of the church opened in 2022.

 United Kingdom

 In 1973, St Mary's Church in Putney, London was badly damaged by arson, then rebuilt after a ten-year effort.
 The first record of the church appeared in 1292, and during the Civil War was the site of the 1647 Putney Debates on the English constitution.

+In July 2016, St. Joseph's Church in Basingstoke, Hampshire was damaged by an arson attack carried out by two local teenagers.
+The churches roof was severely damaged and caused the congregation to relocate to the hall at the adjacent Bishop Challoner Catholic Secondary School until the church reopened in September 2017.
+The attack was ruled to not be targeted.